phetsims/equality-explorer/doc/implementation-notes.md

 `UniversalOperation` encapsulates a _universal operation_, terminology invented in the design document.
 It refers to an operation that is applied to all terms on both sides of the scale, using a control that allows the student to select a binary operator and an operand.
 The operands are `ConstantTerm` and `VariableTerm` instances.

-`Snapshot` encapsulates the full state of the scale and associated variables.
-A snapshot does _not_ contain a collection of `Term`instances; it is an opaque lightweight description of terms and their locations, and delegates to `TermCreator` subclasses to save and restore the state. `SnapshotCollection` is the collection of `Snapshot`s, and contains one related Property for each possible `Snapshot`.
+`Snapshot` encapsulates the full state of the scale, including associated variables, terms, and the cells that those terms occupy on the plates. `SnapshotCollection` is the collection of `Snapshot`s, and contains one related Property for each possible `Snapshot`.

 Throughout the simulation, variable values are represented using integers.
 All other numbers (constants, coefficients,...) are represented as fractions, using the common-code `Fraction` class.
 Fraction are always in reduced form, both in the model and view.